 Correcting your Posture Takes Time

-Your neck posture didn’t get like this overnight, but most probably developed through bad posture habits everyday.
-The body however, is extremely adaptive and a wonderful piece of equipment.
-It will respond if you are more conscious of how you use it and do these exercises.
 Your body will also be happy you’ve made these changes and reward you with better mood, positivity and happiness.
 Fixing your forward head posture is well worth the effort.

 While forward head posture is a manageable condition, the most effective way to avoid the neck pain and other health issues associated with FHP is to prevent it from developing in the first place.

 That said, the information in this guide is not intended to replace professional medical advice.